1. About loperamide

 Loperamide can make you feel dizzy, tired or sleepy.
 You might also feel less alert, feel faint or pass out.
-If this happens to you don't drive, cycle or use machinery or tools until the effect has worn off.
+If this happens to you do not drive, cycle or use machinery or tools until the effect has worn off.

-Are there any other treatments that could help?
+Are there any other treatments that could help diarrhoea?

-You don't usually need an antibiotic for diarrhoea.
-Occasionally your doctor will prescribe an antibiotic if you have severe diarrhoea which a specific kind of bacteria has caused.
+You do not usually need an antibiotic for diarrhoea.
+However, occasionally your doctor will prescribe an antibiotic if you have severe diarrhoea caused by a specific kind of bacteria.

 If you've been diagnosed with a particular health problem that's causing your diarrhoea, treating the problem may help improve your symptoms.
-For example, you can treat IBS with changes to your diet and medicines.
+For example, you can help relieve IBS with changes to your diet and medicines.